zscr/RaDeCC_Reader/Instructions.md

 ## Downloading RaDeCC_Reader

-- The RaDeCC_Reader application can be found on the 'Releases' page of the RaDeCC_Reader repository (https://github.com/oxradreader/RaDeCC_Reader/releases)
+- The RaDeCC_Reader application can be found on the 'Releases' page of the RaDeCC_Reader repository in the 'Assets' drop down menu (https://github.com/oxradreader/RaDeCC_Reader/releases)
 - Each release includes:
 	1. RaDeCC_Reader_OS_vX_X.zip file containing the application itself
 	2. 'Source code' : This comes as a .zip folder anda  .tar.gz file.
 Both contain a copy of the files in the repository which inclludes: Example Input data, example output files and the python script behind the application.